RobotsGo/AlphaBot2/README.md

 Share data between the controller application and the streamer application (colour, speed modes)
 ~~Get images and videos of unit in action~~
 ~~Sort out rpi os install/script for GameHat + AB2~~
-~~Improve camera streaming performance - investagate other ways~~ VLC requires 'Network Caching' to be reduces to 200ms to remove delay
+~~Improve camera streaming performance - investagate other ways~~ VLC requires 'Network Caching' to be reduced to 200ms to remove delay
 Build all this in to a wiki